 Commitment to the dream allows us to live in a state of grace for we become aware of the Truth about who we are and our reason for being.
 Grace becomes obvious to us.
 The purpose of our dream becomes clear.
 Our commitment becomes stronger.
 Life becomes joyful.

 Commit to the dream but not for the sake of personal recognition or monetary gain.
-Commit for the glorification of God, for in our commitment, we are answering the call.
+Commit for the glorification of God, for in our commitment, we are answering the call and fulfilling our divine purpose on earth.
 For this reason, we are rewarded beyond our imagination.
 This is the Law.

 Please share your comments at Amazon and check out these other books.